issp-center-dev/Moller/docs/en/source/moller/tutorial/index.rst

 In the platform section, you can specify the type of platform on which to execute.
 In this case, settings for the System B (ohtaka) are being made.

 The prologue section describes the preprocessing of the batch job.
 It details the common command line to be executed before running the task.

 In the jobs section, the content of the task processing is described.
 The series of tasks to be executed in the job are described in a table format, with the task name as the key and the processing content as the value.
 In this example, a task that first outputs "start..." is defined with the task name "start."
 Here, it is set to "parallel = false."
-In this case, it will be executed as follows...
+In this case, the jobs are executed sequentially.
 Next, a task that outputs "hello world." is defined with the task name "hello world." .
 Here, since "parallel" is not set, it is executed as "parallel = true." .
-In this case, it will be executed as follows...
+In this case, parallel processing is performed on a per-job basis.
 Similarly, next, a task that outputs "hello world again." is defined with the task name "hello world again."

 Finally, in the epilogue section, the post-processing of the batch job is described.
 It details the common command line to be executed after running the task.

 For more details on the specifications, please refer to the chapter :ref:`File Format <sec-fileformat>`.

 Generate batch job script